Balochistan Govt To Organize Intl Boxing Event - UrduPoint

 Balochistan Govt To Organize Intl Boxing Event

-QUETTA, (UrduPoint / Pakistan Point News - 29th Dec, 2020 ) :Chief Minister Balochistan Jam Kamal Khan said that the government has planning to organize an international level boxing event in Quetta.
+QUETTA, Jan 3 (APP - UrduPoint / Pakistan Point News - 3rd Jan, 2021 ) :The Balocistan government has planning to establish boxing academy at Quetta to bring forward the local talent.

-The Balochistan government would establish boxing academy to bring forward the local talent, Jam Kamal said in a meeting with Boxer Muhammad Waseem here on otherday.
+The government would also organize an international level boxing event in near future, an official of Balochistan government said while talking to APP.

 He added that they were providing full support to the youth of Balochistan to exhibit their abilities to the world.
-We are proud of Waseem and he has performed amazingly.
 He added that the government has taking steps for the promotion of Boxing in the province.

-Talking to APP, an official of the Balochistan government said that in order to bring the country level games in Quetta the government had established an international level sports complex and stadium in Quetta to provide world class sports facilities to the youth.
+The official said that in order to bring the country level games in Quetta the government had established an international level sports complex and stadium in Quetta to provide world class sports facilities to the youth.

 He said that the provincial government had been working to allocate special funds for extending sports facilities to bring the youth towards sports and healthy activities in the province.